Nikon D7500 versus Nikon D750

-The side-by-side display below illustrates the physical size and weight of the Nikon D7500 and the Nikon D750.
+The physical size and weight of the Nikon D7500 and the Nikon D750 are illustrated in the side-by-side display below.
 Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the D7500 – represents the basis for the calculations across all the size and weight measures).
+All size dimensions are rounded to the nearest millimeter.
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the D7500 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D750 is notably larger (13 percent) than the Nikon D7500.
 Moreover, the D750 is slightly heavier (4 percent) than the D7500.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor (as in the D750) will tend to go along with bigger and heavier lenses, while more compact options are available for the smaller-sensor camera (D7500).
 You can find a comprehensive overview of suitable optics in the Nikon Lens Catalog.